limdauto/drf_openapi/README.rst

     - From here onwards, :code:`schema` and :code:`serializer` are used interchangably
 - Versioned schema is supported by extending :code:`VersionedSerializers`.
 - Metadata, i.e. versioning, response and request schema, are bound to a view method through the :code:`view_config` decorator.
+- Extra schema information such as response status codes and their descriptions are bound to the serializer :code`Meta` class
 - Automatic response validation is optionally provided :code:`view_config(response_serializer=FooSerializer, validate_response=True)`

 4. Constraints